tobiasvanderwerff/flash-attention/README.md

 ## Observations

+- Almost always, ncu gives you the information you need to diagnose an underperforming kernel.
+Make sure to use `--set full` for the most complete output.
+- Pattern: make computation more sequential to avoid block syncrhonization and shared memory access.
+E.g. when using warp operations.
 - Common pattern: vs. Pytorch kernel, L1 cache throughput is higher for my custom kernel, but L2 cache throughput is lower.
 I think DRAM throughput may also be lower.
+- Maximizing theoretical occupancy is not an obvious win.
+For instance, I had a kernel (softmax kernel 4) that had a theoretical occupancy of only 50%.
+This was due to the fact that I used block sizes of 32, and was dealing with a max block amount per SM of 16 (for the T4 GPU), which led to 16*32=512 threads active on each SM (max. is 1024).
+I got the theoretical occupancy to 100% by doubling the block sizes (while keeping the computational layout the same), but somehow the kernel became *slower* than before.
+Moreover, even though the theoretical occupancy was higher, the actual compute throughput did not increase.
+I figured the effect would only show up for large enough arrays that exceeded the number of CUDA cores in the GPU, but this also did not seem to make a difference.
+I'm still not sure why exactly this happens - ncu says it has something to do with warps being stalled waiting for a scoreboard dependency on a L1TEX operation. ~~It may be caused by register spilling.
+When I double the block size, it reduces the number of registers per thread by a factor of 2 (in ncu, "Block Limit Registers" goes from 48 to 24), and Registers Per Thread has a value of 34, which seems to indicate register spilling.
+Using more registers than what is available would lead to using slower local memory for the registers.~~ Edit: There are no signs of register spilling.
 - At first, I wanted to use cuBLAS for matrix multiplication functionality over CUTLASS.
 However this does not work because, unlike CUTLASS, cuBLAS functions (e.g. for matmul) cannot be called inside CUDA kernels - only from host code.
 This makes cuBLAS unsuitable to implement Flash Attention, since it requires performing matmuls inside a kernel function (so that data does not get moved back and forth to global memory).
 - ~~I don't see a clear advantage of using `torch.utils.cpp_extension.load` over `torch.utils.cpp_extension.load_inline`.
 In terms of compilation speed, I don't see a big difference.~~
     - Edit: it actually does help for faster compilation if you separate the .cpp and .cu files